1024mb/fdroid_metadata_generator/README.md

    will be used.
 3. If the app's website is not a repository "Copyright" will be assumed.

-Packages not found and packages that had any data not found will be writen to a log file located in the same path than the program.
+Packages not found and packages that had any data not found will be writen to a log file located by default in the same path than the program, the path can be configured with `-lp`/`--log-path`.
 They are also printed at the end.

 -------------------------